 What should you do if you start Cerelle and were taking other contraceptive pills before?

 If you are certain you are not pregnant and have been taken the previous contraceptive pills correctly, you can start Cerelle immediately without any worry of an unwanted pregnancy or the need to use other contraceptive precautions.
-If you have stopped taking it and have had a break free period, it is recommended you use an additional barrier method of contraception for at least one week of starting Cerelle.
+If you have stopped taking it and have had a break free period, it is recommended that you use an additional barrier method of contraception for at least one week of starting Cerelle.

-If you suffer from vomiting within two hours after taking Cerelle, it is recommended you take another pill immediately, since it may have not been absorbed correctly in your bloodstream.
+If you suffer from vomiting within two hours after taking Cerelle, it is recommended that you take another pill immediately, since it may have not been absorbed correctly in your bloodstream.
 Take the pill the next day as usual.
 If you continue to feel sick and continue vomiting it is recommended to use another type of contraceptive for at least 7 days.
-If you’ve had over six watery stools in more than 24 hours, it is recommended to use other contraceptive options while suffering from diarrhea and two days after you’ve fully recovered to prevent an unwanted pregnancy.
+If you’ve had over six watery stools in more than 24 hours, it is recommended to use other contraceptive options while suffering from diarrhoea and two days after you’ve fully recovered to prevent an unwanted pregnancy.